Ahmad Al-Jallad: Biography

-Al-Jallad was born in Salt Lake City.
+Al-Jallad was born in Salt Lake City to a Jordanian father and a mother from Texas.
 As an undergraduate, he attended the University of South Florida.
 He entered Harvard University for his doctoral program in Semitic philology and received his Ph.D. in 2012.
 Two of his mentors during his studies were Michael C. A. Macdonald from the University of Oxford and John Huehnergard from Harvard University.
 One of his earliest achievements was reconstructing a previously unknown Arabian zodiac from pre-Islamic Arabia.
 He is presently considered one of the foremost authorities on the early history of the Arabic language and script and he helps direct archaeological expeditions across the Middle East.

 Al-Jallad has contributed to the decipherment and interpretation of the inscriptions of Ancient Arabia, especially Safaitic, Thamudic, Dhofari, and more broadly to the history of the Arabic language and its position within the Semitic language family.
 He has discovered and studied a number of important texts for the history and culture of pre-Islamic Arabia, the Arabs, and the background of Islam.
 He is also a pioneer in the documentation and study of the Paleo-Arabic inscriptions.
 Alongside Karolina Jaworska, he published the first comprehensive dictionary of the Safaitic script.'
 He is the Scientific Director and Project Manager of the OCIANA database for inscriptions of Ancient North Arabia.